-One thing that definitely separates the NordicTrack rowing machines from the others is iFit Coach.
-You will find elements of the program elsewhere, but no other system gives you endless workout choices, Google maps of any location and tracking/sharing capability, along with nutrition recommendations and in-club classes.
+One thing that definitely separates the NordicTrack rowing machines from the others is iFit.
+You will find elements of the program elsewhere, but no other system gives you endless workout choices, Google maps of any location and tracking/sharing capability, along with nutrition recommendations and in-studio on demand classes.

-You also get very competitive warranties on the NordicTrack rowing machines, especially on the RW500 – 10 years on the frame, 3 years on parts and 1 year on labor.
-That's a lot better than you get on most rowers these days.
+You also get very competitive warranties on the NordicTrack rowing machines – 10 years on the frame, 2 years on parts and 1 year on labor.
+That's a lot better coverage than you get on many rowers these days.

 How do they compare to the higher end brands?
-The RW200 at $599 doesn't really compete with the commercial brands, but the RW500 at around $1499 does.
-That's the only comparison where NordicTrack falls short.
+The previous RW200 at $599 didn't really compete with the commercial brands, but the RW600 at around $999, RW700 at around $1299 and RW900 at $1799 definitely do.
+That's the only comparison where NordicTrack falls a bit short.

-For example, the Concept 2 Model D has a max weight capacity of 500 lbs., which is double the max user weight on the RW500.
+For example, the Concept 2 Model D has a max weight capacity of 500 lbs., which is double the max user weight on the RW600, RW700 and RW900.

-So you really have to decide if you want a lot of extras and entertainment, or commercial quality and precise workout stats, at least as far as the RW500 is concerned.
-The RW200 is much more in line with similar quality rowing machines price wise.
+So you really have to decide if you want a lot of extras and entertainment, or commercial quality and precise workout stats, at least as far as the RW600, RW700 and RW900 are concerned.

-You get a lot of built in programs, comfortable seat, adjustable foot straps and console, music system with speakers, plenty of resistance levels and strong warranties on both machines.
+You get a lot of built in programs, comfortable seat, adjustable foot straps and console, music compatibility with speaker system, plenty of resistance levels and strong warranties on all machines.

-Casual rowers will appreciate all of the extras on the RW500, but more serious rowers will be better served with a Concept 2 rower, which is less expensive and much more commercial-grade.
+Casual rowers will appreciate all of the extras on the RW600, RW700 and RW900, but more serious rowers will be better served with a Concept 2 rower, which is less expensive and much more commercial-grade.

 Still, with everything they have to offer, NordicTrack rowers remain extremely popular, with plenty of satisfied customers.